This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nonsteroidal anti-inflammatory medicine: This group of medicine is also called NSAIDs.
 Nonsteroidal anti-inflammatory medicine may help decrease pain, fever, and swelling.
 This medicine can be bought without a doctor's order.
 This medicine can cause stomach bleeding or kidney problems in certain people.

 - Surgery: The type of surgery you may have depends on the size, number, and location of your fibroids.
-Ask your caregiver for more information about the following:
+Ask your healthcare provider for more information about the following:

 - Embolization: This surgery blocks or slows the flow of blood to the fibroid.
 This may make your fibroids shrink or disappear.